PaulHatch/semantic-version/readme.md

     change_path: "src/my-service"
     # Named version, will be used as suffix for name version tag
     namespace: my-service
-    # Indicate whether short tags like 'v1' should be supported.
-If false only full
-    # tags like 'v1.0.0' will be recognized.
-    short_tags: true
     # If this is set to true, *every* commit will be treated as a new version.
     bump_each_commit: false
     # If true, the body of commits will also be searched for major/minor patterns to determine the version type.